-The New Hampshire Community Technical College at Claremont administers a financial aid program to provide funds to students who would not be able to attend or continue attendance at the College without such aid.
+River Valley Community College administers a financial aid program to provide funds to students who would not be able to attend or continue attendance at the College without such aid.

 Students in need of financial assistance may obtain information and applications from the Financial Aid Office.
 The Financial Aid Office administers federal assistance programs and several state and campus based programs.
 Students already enrolled at the College must re-apply each year if they wish assistance for their senior year.
 It is a good idea to begin reapplication in January for the following year.
 Additional financial information is listed in the Financial Aid Handbook, which is updated annually and mailed with award letters.